Stackclash/5e-vault/6. Mechanics/Classes/Warlock.md

 ### Tomb of Levistus
 _Source: Unearthed Arcana: Revised Class Options p.
 6_

 As a reaction when you take damage, you can entomb yourself in ice, which melts away at the end of your next turn.
 You gain 10 temporary hit points per warlock level, which take as much of the triggering damage as possible.
 You also gain vulnerability to fire damage, your speed is reduced to 0, and you are [[6.
-Mechanics/Rules/conditions.md#incapacitated\|incapacitated]].
+Mechanics/Rules/Conditions.md#incapacitated|incapacitated]].
 These effects all end when the ice melts.

 Once you use this invocation, you can't use it again until you finish a short or long rest.

 ### Tomb of Levistus
 _Source: Xanathar's Guide to Everything p.
 57_

 As a reaction when you take damage, you can entomb yourself in ice, which melts away at the end of your next turn.
 You gain 10 temporary hit points per warlock level, which take as much of the triggering damage as possible.
 Immediately after you take the damage, you gain vulnerability to fire damage, your speed is reduced to 0, and you are [[6.
-Mechanics/Rules/conditions.md#incapacitated\|incapacitated]].
+Mechanics/Rules/Conditions.md#incapacitated|incapacitated]].
 These effects, including any remaining temporary hit points, all end when the ice melts.

 Once you use this invocation, you can't use it again until you finish a short or long rest.

 ### Tomb of Levistus
 _Source: Unearthed Arcana: Warlock and Wizard p.
 5_

 As a reaction when you take damage, you can entomb yourself in ice, which melts away at the end of your next turn.
 You gain 10 temporary hit points per warlock level, which take as much of the triggering damage as possible.
 You also gain vulnerability to fire damage, your speed drops to 0, and you are [[6.
-Mechanics/Rules/conditions.md#incapacitated\|incapacitated]].
+Mechanics/Rules/Conditions.md#incapacitated|incapacitated]].
 All of these effects end when the ice melts.

 Once you use this invocation, you can't use it again until you finish a short or long rest.

 ### Trickster's Escape
 _Source: Unearthed Arcana: Revised Class Options p.
 7_

 You can cast [[/6.
-Mechanics/Spells/freedom-of-movement.md\|freedom of movement]] once on yourself without expending a spell slot.
+Mechanics/Spells/Freedom Of Movement.md|freedom of movement]] once on yourself without expending a spell slot.
 You regain the ability to do so when you finish a long rest.

 ### Trickster's Escape
 _Source: Xanathar's Guide to Everything p.
 57_

 You can cast [[/6.
-Mechanics/Spells/freedom-of-movement.md\|freedom of movement]] once on yourself without expending a spell slot.
+Mechanics/Spells/Freedom Of Movement.md|freedom of movement]] once on yourself without expending a spell slot.
 You regain the ability to do so when you finish a long rest.

 ### Ultimate Pact Weapon
 _Source: Unearthed Arcana: Warlock and Wizard p.
 5_